Dokploy/dokploy/CONTRIBUTING.md

 1. create a folder in `templates/plausible`
 2. create a `docker-compose.yml` file inside the folder with the content of compose.
 3. create a `index.ts` file inside the folder with the following code as base:
+4. When creating a pull request, please provide a video of the template working in action.

 ```typescript
 // EXAMPLE